 The dialogues have so far gathered over 350 international experts to reflect on where we have come from, where we are now and what the next steps are to help realize the 2025 goals.
 Drawing on these expert insights, the dialogues are helping us prepare a report that will be published later this year.
 We have greatly appreciated hearing from those working across the dementia community as part of this project and look forward to ongoing engagement as part of the series schedule.

 There will be more updates and announcements in the news section below as the project continues.
 If you would like to get in touch with us about the project, please contact Josh Newlove, External Affairs Manager, using the adjacent link.

-The dementia landscape project is a global initiative by the World Dementia Council to review international progress towards the 2025 dementia goals.
-At the G8 dementia summit in 2013, governments pledged to work together to advance research, improve care, raise awareness and prevent dementia.
-They committed to make substantial advances by 2025.
+The dementia landscape project is a global initiative by the WDC to review international progress towards the 2025 dementia goals.
+At the dementia summit in 2013, G7 governments pledged to work together to make substantial advances in research, care, awareness-raising and prevention by 2025.
 The Council itself was established following the summit with the aim of supporting and challenging the international community to deliver on their commitments.

 Later this year, the Council along with global partners will hold a summit to once again bring together the international community to reflect on progress made and to launch a dementia landscape report.
 It will assess the advances and identify how governments, international organizations and the dementia community can help accelerate progress.
 Since 2013 the collective efforts of governments, academia, industry, care providers, research funders, advocates and many others have made significant strides on the right path.
 Our continued collective efforts will further help advance the cause.